 It’s usually at this point that I withdraw from the people around me, become irritable, uncommunicative, combative and prefer the company of a pair of headphones and whatever distraction is currently appearing on my phone.

 When we’re stressed our relationships suffer.

-I had a chat with UON councillor, Richard Thorpe, to find out more about stress, how it can impact our relationships, and what strategies will help keep those all-important human connections on track while you’re drowning in the end-of-semester current.
+I had a chat with UON counsellor, Richard Thorpe, to find out more about stress, how it can impact our relationships, and what strategies will help keep those all-important human connections on track while you’re drowning in the end-of-semester current.

 “We tend to view students as individual units, but we all have human connections and relationships,” says Richard.
 “University life can affect these relationships and this in turn can badly impact our studies.”

 Having a solid connection to other people and maintaining relationships is key to surviving stressful periods.

 “There’s a tendency to isolate and withdraw during those times,” continues Richard.
 “People will seek out psychological safety, withdraw from the world, try to keep ourselves safe and in a controlled environment, and yet we need the exact opposite.
 We actually need connection.”